Pontus: The Greek Primordial God of the Sea

 “From Pontus and Sea, the tribes of fishes.
 From Ocean and Tethys, the Oceanides — namely Melite, Ianthe, Admete, Stilbo, Pasiphae, Polyxo, Eurynome, Euagoreis, Rhodope, Lyris, Clytie, Teschinoeno, Clitenneste, Metis, Menippe, Argia.

+Two different genealogies are put forward by Hyginius here.
 The first one states who Pontus came from, while the other states came from Pontus.
 It is essential to see how Pontus structures these two genealogies.

 Pontus’ name is written at the very end as if it is the one foundation that holds all of them together.
 This also reflects Hesiod’s idea of the planet being surrounded by a layer of water on top of which everything (including land) resides.
 Pontus’ name, alongside such powerful sentiments of the human brain, only further emphasizes his importance as a primordial god looking over the lifeline of ancient Greece.

 The other genealogy merely revolves around the offspring of Pontus.
 The mention of “sea” could be a reference to Thalassa herself.
 It refers to how Pontus and Thalassa wed and produced creatures of the sea.
-The tribes of fishes are in focus here more, along with a mention of Oceanus and Tethys, all of which can be traced back to Pontus himself.
+The fish tribes are in focus here more, along with a mention of Oceanus and Tethys, all of which can be traced back to Pontus himself.

-A Deeper Look Into Seas and Pontus
+A Deeper Look into Seas and Pontus

-Long before Rome invaded the Greeks, the Mediterranean sea was already an important route of trade for the people of Greece.
+Long before Rome invaded the Greeks, the Mediterranean Sea was already an important route of trade for the people of Greece.
 They were active voyagers seeking contracts and the most efficient of trade routes.
 The seafarers also founded new trading settlements and Greek cities across the sea.

-This meant that the Mediterranean sea was the most important of lifelines for the ancient Greek people.
+This meant that the Mediterranean Sea was the most important of lifelines for the ancient Greek people.
 As a result, it needed to have some sort of collective personification.

 You might associate it with Poseidon, but in all honesty, Poseidon is just another Olympian simply in charge of watching the seas in his spare time while he spends the rest of his day lazing around the palace.